What is a rating system?

 If this sounds interesting ...

 ... then have a look at the apply page which explains how to make an application and gives contact, pricing and payment information.
 The measurement page provides all the material needed to complete an application.
 As well as the written guide, there are pdf diagrams to help with the measurements - and there are pdf and Excel application forms.

-Finally, if you keep your boat in Poole Harbour and would like to race along the coast and offshore then you could join PYRA, as the rating certificates are provided free with full membership.
+Finally, if you keep your boat in Poole Harbour and would like to race along the coast and offshore then you could join PYRA, which includes a rating certificate as part of full membership.